 Ozark Trail - Current River Section is a hiking trail in Carter County and Shannon County, Missouri.
-It is 30.2 miles long and begins at 788 feet altitude.
-Traveling the entire trail is 0.9 miles with a total elevation gain of 156 feet.
+It is 30.7 miles long and begins at 610 feet altitude.
+Traveling the entire trail is 59.8 miles with a total elevation gain of 8,321 feet.
+Near the trailhead there is parking.
 The Owls Bend School (elevation 581 feet) school can be seen along the trail.

 Ozark Trail - Current River Section Professional Reviews and Guides